-The European Court of Justice recently grantedAG limited rights to use the trademark “Variant” in Spain, despite opposition from the country’s Nacional Motor SA, which manufactures performance motorcycles and scooters.
+The European Court of Justice recently granted Volkswagen AG limited rights to use the trademark “Variant” in Spain, despite opposition from the country’s Nacional Motor SA, which manufactures performance motorcycles and scooters.
 VW wanted to use the name to sell vehicles, engines and repair services in Spain.
 However, Nacional, based in Martorelles, claimed consumers would confuse the name with its own trademarks, including Derbivariant, Derbi Variant and Variantderbi.
 All primarily ...

 "VW Wins Spanish Trademark Dispute, in Part" is part of the paid WardsAuto Premium content.
 You must log in with Premium credentials in order to access this article.
 Premium paid subscribers also gain access to: